garrandall/popular-music-data/tracks/down-and-out-in-new-york-city-james-brown.md

 So I can get this cup of coffee
 Cop me a snack or something
-I guess I better quit trying to be hip and get on down Hey man, like, you know...
+I guess I better quit trying to be hip and get on down Hey man, like, you know

 I was born in New York City on a Monday